Updated on August 18, 2023 by Julie McCool

 Can you swim in Lake Anne Reston?

-Swimming is not allowed due to water quality issues and lack of safety monitoring.
+No, swimming is not allowed at Lake Anne due to water quality issues and lack of safety monitoring.
 You may occasionally see residents in the lake, but there is no beach and no public water access.

 Lake Anne in Reston is a welcome break from cookie-cutter suburbs.
 The unique design and history of this Reston Village Center are fun to explore on a day trip from DC.
 The lake is also a great destination for locals who want a new spot to eat, drink, shop, and play.